D4v31x/MUstr/README.md

 3. Open the downloaded APK and allow installation from your browser or file manager when Android asks.
 4. Open MUstr and select your faculty or faculties.

-MUstr can also download future releases from its update prompt.
+MUstr can also download future releases from the in-app **Check for updates** screen.
 Android will always ask for confirmation before installing an update.

 ## Import Your Schedule